-In the same envelope as this letter, I recommend including an Authorization of Release of Medical Information Form and a Physician’s Approval to Exercise Form.
-Although you can create these forms yourself, comprehensive physician communication materials are available at the website exerciseismedicine.org.
+In the same envelope as this letter, I recommend including an Authorization of Release of Medical Information Form (available in your NFPT account under forms) and a Physician’s Approval to Exercise Form.

 I recommend following this letter with a personal phone call to the office of each physician.
-The best time to call is prior to 8am, when the doctor is in the office but is not yet seeing patients, or during the lunch hour, when many physicians remain in the office for paperwork or taking patient notes.
-Do not wait until 5pm when the doctor will be trying to rush out and may be annoyed at your call.
+The best time to call is prior to 8am, when the doctor is in the office but is not yet seeing patients, or during lunch hour, when many physicians remain in the office for paperwork or taking patient notes.
+Do not wait until 5pm when the doctor will be trying to go home for the evening.

-Make each call short and sweet, “Hi, this is Ben Greenfield.
-I understand you’re probably busy with patients, but I just wanted to make sure that you received my letter about the exciting new fitness and nutrition program I’m offering for chronic disease management.
-It’s just a free referral service in which I take on your patients and teach them how to exercise and eat properly.”
+Make each call short and sweet, “Hi, this is _________.
+I understand you’re probably busy with patients, but I just wanted to touch base about my letter you should have received last week about the exciting new fitness and nutrition program I’m offering for chronic disease management and would love to collaborate with your practice as part of the Exercise is Medicine Initiative.
+It’s a referral service in which I take on patients you refer to me for lifestyle and health coaching, and teach them how to exercise and eat optimally.”

 Pause for a reply.
 They either received the letter or didn’t, but either way, continue:

-That’s it, and very few of the personal trainers in your community are doing it, usually because they haven’t yet learned to work cooperatively with the medical system, or because they don’t have access to the few simple documents that are necessary for legal privacy considerations.
-This entire movement is backed by funding from the AMA and the ACSM.
-What does this mean to you?
-Our nation’s top fitness and medical professionals are taking this seriously, and as the exercise expert, you are a key cog in the wheelset.
+Many personal trainers are missing the opportunity for this vast referral source from the medical community.
+The Exercise is Medicine movement is backed by funding from the AMA and the ACSM.
+What does this mean for you?
+Our nation’s top fitness and medical professionals are taking this seriously, and as an exercise expert, you are a key cog in the wheelhouse.

 By using the resources above, you’ll open the door to hundreds, and depending on the size of your community, potentially thousands of patients who have been ordered to exercise by a physician.
-These are desperate people who need you to save or vastly improve the quality their life, and they’re willing to pay for it!
+These are people who need you to save or vastly improve the quality of their life, and many will be willing to pay for it.